On the Normal Sheaf of Gorenstein Curves: Introduction

-\textbf{ Acknowledgements.} We are deeply grateful to Renato Vidal Martins for his help and many conversations on singular curves lying on scrolls.
+\textbf{Acknowledgements.} We are deeply grateful to Renato Vidal Martins for his help and many conversations on singular curves lying on scrolls.
 We are also grateful to Marcelo Escudeiro Hernandes for conversations and suggesting many useful references.
+The authors would like to express their deep appreciation to the anonymous reviewer for her/his careful and fast reading, suggestions and several corrections.